jwmarshall69/my-first-docs-repo/week11-notes.md

 ---

-## 📝 Notes - Week Highlights
+## 📝 Notes - Week 11 Highlights

-- Forked a public repository
-- Clone it to my local machine
-- Made a doc edit and committed it
+- Practiced writing clear, purpose-driven commit messages
+- Learned the value of atomic commits
-- Opened a Pull Request back to original repo
+- Created a `.gitignore` to keep clutter out of the repo

 ---